The A to Z of Cricket World Cup 2019: A fitting finale to a thrilling tournament

 P - Pitches: The first 500 total in limited-overs is still due.
 The 400-run mark was not reached in this WC but yet pitches in the tournament were a batting paradise.
 In 48 matches -off which four were washed out due to rains- the 300-run mark was breached 27 times.
 There were 31 hundreds and 114 fifties scored during the WC.
 Indian pace ace and World’s top ranked bowler Jasprit Bumrah said that the pitches in the tournament were the 'flattest tracks' he has ever bowled on.
 Enough said!

-Q - Queen Elizabeth II: The WC got the British royal seal of approval as Queen Elizabeth II met the 10 captains at Buckingham Palace in London a day before the start of the tournament.
+Q- Queen Elizabeth II: The WC got the British royal seal of approval as Queen Elizabeth II met the 10 captains at Buckingham Palace in London a day before the start of the tournament.
 The Queen kept a close eye on the final and described the result as “a thrilling victory” for England congratulating the team on behalf of the Royal Family.

 R - Rohit Sharma: The cricketing world was in awe of Rohit Sharma’s batting during the WC.
 Sharma did what no other batsmen had managed in the WC’s rich history, he became the first batsman to score five centuries in a single edition.
 Sharma was also the leading run-scorer with 648 runs.
 Such was his form that Sharma fell short of a mere 27 runs to overhaul Sachin Tendulkar's record tally of 673 runs scored by a batsman in a single World Cup.